 Consent has been granted for deferred commencement.

-This development application has been determined by granting deferred commencement consent subject to the following conditions:

-The Development Consent shall not operate until Council has been satisfied as to the following matters:
+This development application has been determined by granting deferred commencement consent.
+The Development Consent shall not operate until Council has been satisfied as to the matters contained in the deferred commencement conditions as follows:

-Deferred Commencement conditions:

-The development site (Lots 7 and 8 within DP 8682 and Lot B and C within DP 355814) does not have the benefit of an Easement to Drain Water over the downstream property (Lot 34 within DP 8682).

-The applicant must demonstrate that a minimum one (1) metre wide Easement to Drain Water has been registered over Lot 34 within DP 8682 in favour of the development site (Lots 7 and 8 within DP 8682 and Lot B and C within DP 355814).
+The developer must demonstrate that a minimum one (1) metre wide Easement to Drain Water has been registered over Lot 34 within DP 8682 in favour of the development site (Lots 7 and 8 within DP 8682 and Lot B and C within DP 355814).

-The developer must satisfy Council, within 12 months of the date shown on the top of this consent, that the matters specified in condition number (i) have been complied with.
+The developer must satisfy Council, within 36 months of the date shown on the top of this consent, that the matters specified in condition number (i) have been complied with.
 Failure to satisfy Council within that time period will lapse this development consent.